Managing your networks and subnets

 Non-default VPC Networks can be deleted in the CLI using the networking vpc-networks delete <id> command.

-In order to delete a VPC network via the Crusoe Cloud console:
+To delete a VPC network via the console:

-- Navigate to the row of the VPC Network you wish to delete
+- Navigate to the row of the VPC Network you want to delete.

 A VPC network can be deleted by using the terraform destroy command provided by the Terraform CLI tool.